LonellaSvalstedt/Lonella.github.io/_posts/2022-05-8-drone-mapping.markdown

 as the points from the ultrasonic sensors will be in relation to the drone.
 To be able to build a map using these points, the points have to be in relation to a starting position.

-Seen below is a screenshot of the app.
+Below is a screenshot of the app.
 Not a lot of effort was put into the UI, as can be seen!

 ![Drone App](/img/drone/drone_app.jpg)

 In contrast, somewhere where a lot of effort went in was using the DJI SDK.
 The SDK is a library that allows us to link to and communicate with the drone.
 This was probably the biggest road bump for the team.
 It was quite fiddly to get started.

-I might write some more on this later.
-For now, here is an example of a finished point cloud.
+Primarily it was difficult to connect the app to the drone, and to correctly fetch the points from the drone's sensors.
+The drone's horizontal sensors stores points in an array, where each element is a point separated by four degrees from its neighbors.

 ![Point Cloud](/img/drone/point_cloud.jpg)